Best of Central Asia Tour

 Turkmen horse Akhal Teke

-Today we have another busy day.
-After breakfast, we will drive to Old Nisa Fortress (a UNESCO World Heritage Site), the earliest of the Parthian Empire’s capitals.
-It is located atop a hill at the foot of the Kopet-Dag Mountains.
-14 hectares in size, the fort incorporates two semi-excavated complexes from the Parthian period (III c.
+After breakfast, we drive to Old Nisa fortress (UNESCO World Heritage site) – the earliest of Parthian Empire capitals.
+Located in an atmospheric area on an irregular pentagon hill, at the foot of the Kopet-Dag Mountains, Old Nisa is a beautiful landmark.
+14 hectares in size, the fort accommodates two semi-excavated complexes of the Parthian period (III c.
 BC – III c.
-AD), which have been identified as a royal residence and a temple complex.
-From Nisa, we will continue to the Spiritual Mosque, one of the biggest mosques in Central Asia, and then drive back to Ashgabat, stopping en route at the Halk Hakydasy national memorial complex with its WWII and earthquake memorials.
-Lunch will be served at a local restaurant.
+AD) structures, designated as a royal residence and temple complex.
+Then drive back to Ashgabat, stopping en route at National Memorial Complex “Halk Hakydasy” with WWII and Earthquake memorials.
+Spend some time at the Memorial Complex.
+Lunch at a local restaurant.

 Overnight in Hotel Sport 4* or similar